vuxcode/we1-project-Raad1028/bug-list.md

 4. [Solved 2024-05-01] Weird positioning of boxes when screen is too small. *Seems to be related to justify-content: center.*
     * Solution: Turns out the issue was mostly because of the combination of"align-content: center;" and flex-wrap.
 Solved by changing align-content to flex-start.

+5. [Solved 2024-05-07] Can't position the "buttons" in the way I want and still have text wrap around it.
+    * Solution: I spent a long time trying to find a solution and came across this thread https://stackoverflow.com/questions/499829/how-can-i-wrap-text-around-a-bottom-right-div where someone was looking to position it the same way I did. most of the answers were a bit to complicated, but this one in particular helped me: https://stackoverflow.com/a/67180791/6309

+        The solution is to make use of "shape-outside" that basically tells the text where it should wrap using a calculation which I tweaked to fit better with my page.